yanggak12/yanggak12/README.md

 ### Yoonsang's Record

 👋 Hi, there.
-- 💻 I’m a front-end developer.
+- 💻 I’m a Front-End developer.
 - 📘 I'm using React & React Native with TypeScript.
 - 📱 I’m currently learning about web and mobile.
 - 🤩 I want to make a product that is meaningful to everyone.